blomqvist/thesis/Report/report.md

 \caption{Display and LED data}
 \end{table}

-\footnotetext{\label{dispnote}Display 1 is the leftmost digit.
+\footnotetext{\label{dispnote} Display 1 is the leftmost digit.
 When set to 0, ICH controls the display.}
 \addtocounter{footnote}{1}

 The process data object in _table 12_ is only used to control the display and it's surrounding LEDs.
 If the first byte is set to 0, the display will be handled by the ICH.
 The first four bytes are actual ascii values of the four digits on the display.
 The fifth byte is the bitfield for activating the led-indicators.
 In _table 13_ the indicator choice is displayed.